ifmo-ctd-2012-networks/labs/GeorgeAgapov/spec/jitterbug.md

   * set of nodes to add
   * nodes' penalties

+All nodes listen to specified (same for all nodes) udp port {udp_port}.
+Node is free to listen to any tcp port, but it shouldn't be changed during node's lifetime.

 ### Orphan state

 Being orphan means that you are not associated yet with any subnet.
 Node can have orphan state only in two cases:

  * when it was just initiated, i.e. haven't yet participated in any communication with other nodes
- * after {renew_timeout} occured, i.e. node realizes that it haven't received messages but for too long
+ * after {renew_timeout} occurred, i.e. node realizes that it haven't received messages but for too long

 When node find itself an orphan, it tries to join active subnet (or create own if no yet exist).
 To do so, node initiates *token_restore* procedure, after executing which it switches state to one of: